What Is Tzatziki?

 Tzatziki is a rich, creamy, garlicky, slightly tangy, and refreshing Greek sauce.
 One taste of this tzatziki dip, and it will be your new go-to recipe!

-Tzatziki goes great with almost all Greek food, particularly pita bread, spanakopita, chicken or pork souvlakis, gyros, and Greek meatballs “keftedes”.
+Tzatziki goes great with almost all Greek food, particularly garlic butter pita bread, spanakopita, chicken or pork souvlakis, Greek salad, gyros, and Greek meatballs “keftedes”.
 Tzaziki is a staple in many homes and a popular delicious dip easily found in Greek restaurants for a reason!

 Authentic tzatziki is made with full-fat Greek yogurt, dill, grated cucumber, garlic, lemon juice, white wine vinegar, and extra virgin olive oil.